zacanger/niddesa/text/generated-translations/cullaniddesa/23-chinese-google.md

 standing. , Reach still.
 "After getting the pure peace, samadhi": "The peace in the fourth jhana, After Samata is obtained, after obtaining [, after obtaining], after possessing, after receiving.
-"In order to obtain pure peace, after samadhi, he should walk alone like a rhinoceros horn.
+"In order to obtain pure peace, after samadhi, he should walk alone like a rhinoceros.

 Because of that, the single enlightened person said:

 "After putting aside the joy and suffering, and the joy and worry before,

-After getting the clean peace and samadhi, he should walk alone like a rhino horn. "
+After getting the clean peace and samadhi, he should walk alone like a rhinoceros. "

 154. Those whose vitality has been activated in order to obtain the highest interests, those who do not shrink from their hearts, those who do not slack in their behaviors,

-Those who are firm, hardworking, fortitude and strong, should walk alone like a rhinoceros horn.
+Those who are firm, hardworking, fortitude and strong, should walk alone like a rhinoceros.

 "Those whose vitality has been activated for the gain of the highest interest":
 "The highest interest is called immortality, Nibbana, which is the cessation of